MetaversesNFT/Metaverse/README.md

 # Metaverse
-This repository was created by Official BlockAudit Team.
+This repository was created by Official Metaverse Team.

-/** *Submitted for verification at BscScan.com on 2021-11-03 */
+/** *Submitted for verification at MetaverseNFT on 2021-11-09 */

 pragma solidity ^0.6.2; // SPDX-License-Identifier: Unlicensed